dsasp/Easy3DScoreSupport/en_help.md

 You can restore built-in scoring systems.
 This will reset your updates.

-Modifying scoring system is done from the start screen.
+Resetting scoring system is done from the start screen.

 Tap the 'Scoring' button.
 The **Scoring systems list** screen will open.